Board of Directors

 Kip Route

 As a Navy spouse of 50 years, Kip Route has been involved with military family issues for several decades.
 She was the CNO’s Ombudsman-at-Large; was a director of a non-profit devoted to Navy family readiness; and continues to facilitate a course for senior spouse leaders at National Defense University.
-Ms. Route serves as Director, on the NSHF Board of Directors.
+Ms. Route serves as Secretary, on the NSHF Board of Directors.

 Ms. Kuruvilla